AbiVavilala/Application-Migration-with-AWS/readme.md

 The VPC consists of 6 subnets (x2 public, x2 private for webservers and x2 private for database) across two availability zones.

-### 2. AWS Account Setup
+### 3. AWS Account Setup

-- Set up an AWS account if you don't already have one.
 - Configure AWS Identity and Access Management (IAM) roles and permissions.
-- Set up billing and cost monitoring to track expenses.

-### 3. Networking
+  AwS IAM user has been created with Administrator access permission added.
+Logged  into AWS using IAM User

+ ### 4. Cloud Formation

 - Design your Virtual Private Cloud (VPC) architecture.
 - Configure network settings, subnets, and security groups.